fennec-lang/fennec/docs/design.md

 ### Miscellaneous

-- logo (project + github social previews + opengraph + vscode language icon + vscode extension icon)
+- add vscode language icon
 - look over old docs for interesting ideas for this document